mlynch5187/sweater_weather/README.md

 # Sweater Weather

 Sweater Weather is a Rails API that retrieves current and future weather conditions for a location, along with directions for planned trips.
 The goal of this application is to render API results as json for a frontend app to consume.
+APIs were tested using the Postman application.

 APIs Utilized: OpenWeather API, MapQuest API, Pexels API